AntelopeIO/leap/docs/01_nodeos/07_concepts/05_storage-and-read-modes.md

 This mode features the lowest latency, but is the least consistent.

 In speculative mode `nodeos` is able to execute transactions which have TaPoS (Transaction as Proof of Stake) pointing to any valid block in a fork considered to be the best fork by this node.

-### Irreversible Mode

-When `nodeos` is configured to be in irreversible read mode, it will still track the most up-to-date blocks in the fork database, but the state will lag behind the current best head block, sometimes referred to as the fork DB head, to always reflect the state of the last irreversible block.

-Clients such as `cleos` and the RPC API will see database state as of the current head block of the chain.
-It **will not** include changes made by transactions known to this node but not included in the chain, such as unconfirmed transactions.

 ## How To Specify the Read Mode